John Kingman (businessman)

-Sir John Oliver Frank Kingman KCB FRS (born 24 April 1969) has been Chair of Legal & General PLC since 2016.
-From June he will also Chair Barclays UK, the ring-fenced retail bank of Barclays PLC.
-He was previously Chair of Tesco Bank.
+Sir John Oliver Frank Kingman KCB FRS FMedSci (born 24 April 1969) has been Chair of Legal & General Group Plc since 2016.
+He is also Chair of Barclays UK, the ring-fenced retail bank of Barclays PLC, and a member of the Barclays PLC board.

-He is Deputy Chair (and twice served as Acting Chair) of the National Gallery.
+He has been Deputy Chair of the National Gallery since 2018 (and twice served as acting Chair).

 He is a former Second Permanent Secretary to HM Treasury.

-From 2016-21, he was the first Chair of UK Research and Innovation, which oversees Government science and innovation funding of about £8bn a year.
-He was elected an Honorary Fellow of the Royal Society in 2021, "for his unwavering support for science throughout his career".
+From 2016–21, he was the first Chair of UK Research and Innovation, which oversees Government science and innovation funding of about £8bn a year.
+He is also an Honorary Fellow of the Academy of Medical Sciences.

 In 2018, he undertook a highly critical review of the Financial Reporting Council, recommending wholesale reform of the FRC and ending self-regulation of the major audit firms.

+He previously served as a member of the UK Government’s Industrial Strategy Advisory Council.

 Education

-He was a Queen’s Scholar at Westminster School and a Casberd Scholar at St John's College, Oxford, where he took a 1st class degree in Modern History; he is now an Honorary Fellow.
+He was a Queen’s Scholar at Westminster School and a Casberd Scholar at St John’s College, Oxford, where he took a 1st class degree in Modern History; he is now an Honorary Fellow of St John’s College.

 Career

-Early in his career (1995-97) Kingman was a Financial Times Lex columnist.
-He also worked in the Chief Executive's office at BP, 1997-98.
+Early in his career (1995–97) Kingman was a Financial Times Lex columnist.
+He also worked in the Chief Executive's office at BP from 1997 to 1998.

 Kingman was closely involved with the response to the 2007-09 financial crisis.
 He handled nationalisation of Northern Rock, and led negotiations with RBS, Lloyds and HBOS on their £37bn recapitalisation.
 He was the first chief executive of UK Financial Investments, which managed the Government's bank shareholdings.

 Whilst at the Treasury, Kingman was responsible for selling £16bn of Lloyds shares, the first RBS share sale, and the largest-ever UK privatisation (£13bn of mortgage assets).
 Kingman led on liberalising the annuity market and creating the National Infrastructure Commission; he negotiated Greater Manchester's devolution deal, introducing an elected Mayor.
 Earlier, he was responsible for a fundamental overhaul of the UK competition regime (2001 Enterprise Act), and introducing the Highly Skilled Migrants’ Programme.
-He was particularly involved with science funding, working on five spending reviews which prioritised science and in 2004 leading the cross-Government 10 year science and innovation framework.
-From 2003-06, he was a board Director of the European Investment Bank.
+He was particularly involved with science funding, working on five spending reviews which prioritised science, and in 2004 led the cross-Government ten-year Science and Innovation Framework.
+From 2003–06, he was a board Director of the European Investment Bank.

-From 2010-2012, Kingman was Global co-head of the Financial Institutions Group at Rothschild.
+From 2010 to 2012, Kingman was Global Co-Head of the Financial Institutions Group at Rothschild.

 Affiliations

-Kingman is a World Fellow of Yale University and a member of the Trilateral Commission.
+Kingman is a World Fellow of Yale University and a Visiting Fellow of Nuffield College, Oxford.
+He was a Trustee of the Royal Opera House from 2014 to 2021, and has been a member of the Prime Minister's Council for Science and Technology, the Trilateral Commission, the Global Advisory Committee for the Oxford University Centre for Corporate Reputation, and the Development Board for the £37 million renewal of St Martin-in-the-Fields.
 He chaired the judges for the 2017 Wolfson Economics Prize.

-He was a Trustee of the Royal Opera House, 2014-21, and has been a member of the Prime Minister's Council for Science and Technology, the Global Advisory Committee for the Centre for Corporate Reputation, Oxford University, and the Development Board for the £37m renewal of St-Martin-in-the-Fields.